beginning of content

 Surgery

-Depending on your cancer, you may be advised to also have your pelvic lymph nodes removed, known as a lymphadenectomy.
+Depending on your cancer, your doctor may recommend removing your pelvic lymph nodes.
+This is known as a lymphadenectomy.

 Radiotherapy

-Radiotherapy or radiation therapy, uses x-ray beams to kill or damage cancer cells.
+Radiotherapy (radiation therapy) uses x-ray beams to kill or damage cancer cells.

-Radiotherapy is often used after surgery to reduce the risk of your cancer coming back.
-This is so they cannot grow, multiply or spread, while limiting damage to healthy organs of the body.
+Radiotherapy is often used after surgery to lower the chance of the cancer coming back.
+It works by stopping cancer cells from growing or spreading, while limiting damage to healthy tissues.

 Radiotherapy may be external (when you lie near a machine that aims x-rays at your cancer), or internal (also known as brachytherapy, where a small radioactive device is placed inside your body for a few minutes).